kittyyscout/kittyyscout/README.md

 i have pretty rude humour so dont b afriad to be rude back! idm

-sorry if its awkward talking to me, thats just how it is. plz b patient w mee!
+sorry if its awkward/ cringe talking to me, thats just how it is. plz b patient w mee! n if u cant match my freak,, dni /hj

 ——————————————————————————